digirati-co-uk/iiif-canvas-panel/docs/examples/7-more-regions.md

 ## Using content state

-In this one, https://quire.getty.edu/iiif-snippets/boy-with-straw-hat.json is a content state at a URL.
-This will have been made by an editor at content-creation time, using #18.
-Loading it will load a full JSON content state that looks like this:
+In the following, `https://quire.getty.edu/iiif-snippets/boy-with-straw-hat.json` is a content state at a URL.
+This will have been made by an editor at content-creation time, using a [Content State Selector](../../docs/applications/content-state-selector).
+It's a full JSON content state that looks like this:

 ```json
 {